typst-doc-cn/clreq/typ/templates/html-fix.typ

   }
 }

-/// Make references to headings clickable
+/// Improve references to headings
 ///
-/// Usage: `#show: make-heading-refs-clickable`
+/// Our headings are bilingual and the numbers need special formatting.
+/// Therefore, we have to override the default implementation.
 ///
-/// “non-URL links are not yet supported by HTML export.”
+/// Usage: `#show: improve-heading-refs`
-#let make-heading-refs-clickable(body) = {
+#let improve-heading-refs(body) = {
   // https://github.com/Glomzzz/typsite/blob/c5f99270eff92cfdad58bbf4a78ea127d1aed310/resources/root/lib.typ#L184-L229
   show heading: it => {
     if it.numbering == none {